KMahoney/kmahoney.github.io/_posts/2020-10-02-applying-misu.md

 <img class="img-30 mb-0" src="/img/articles/misu/f3.png" />
 <div class="caption">Inferred default contracts</div>

 Now there can no longer be any gaps, and the end date of a contract no longer needs to be optional as it only represents fixed contracts.

 It's worth reiterating that this representation can be projected in to the previous representation using a database view if that form is more convenient.
-What is important is that the underlying representation enforces these constraints, it is not important how that data is viewed.
+What is important is that the underlying representation enforces these constraints; it is not important how that data is viewed.

-As with the first case, a better representation makes the manipulation of the data structure simpler.
-In this case, adding a new fixed contract is greatly simplified.
+A better representation makes the manipulation of the data structure simpler.
+Adding a new fixed contract has been greatly simplified.
 There is no need to create or modify default contracts, or ensure that the contracts are contiguous.